INTRODUCTION

 deep mysteries where Christ reveals characteristics of himself using symbols

 like those mentioned, while always leaving more to be said.
-"I am who I
+"I AM WHO I AM"

-am" is an ongoing revelation throughout history of the mystery of God.
+is an ongoing revelation throughout history of the mystery of God.
+While Christ

-While Christ is the full revelation of God, it will take the rest of human
+is the full revelation of God, it will take the rest of human history to unveil

 As God does not spoon-feed us, he expects us to